-Common height/thickness of the washers (cm):
+Common height/thickness of the washers (cm): \\\\\

-Start on bottom \rightarrow Washer 1 Washer 2 Washer 3 Washer 4 Washer 5
+Start on bottom $\rightarrow$ Washer 1 Washer 2 Washer 3 Washer 4 Washer 5

 Large Radius (cm):

 Small Radius (cm):

 Show work to compute the volume here:

 Volume of washer:

-Total Volume of Washer Method Solid:
+Total Volume of Washer Method Solid: \\\\\

 Developed by Paul Seeburger for Taking CalcPlot3D to the Next Dimension, NSF - IUSE #2121152 These materials can be accessed at: https://sites.monroecc.edu/multivariablecalculus/3d-learning-activities/ 5.
-Now show calculus to determine the exact volume of this solid of revolution (using either method and showing all work).
-The measurements you made above (in centimeters) should match the actual units on the graph for the function we are using.
-For reference: This solid of revolution is formed by revolving the region bounded by the function $y = 1 - (x - 2)^2$, x = 1, x = 3, and the x-axis about the y-axis.
+Now show calculus to determine the exact volume of this solid of revolution (using either method and showing all work, including a diagram).
+The measurements you made above (in centimeters) should match the actual units on the graph of the function we are using.
+For reference: This solid of revolution is formed by revolving the region bounded by the function $y = 1 - (x - 2)^2$ , x = 1, x = 3, and the x-axis about the y-axis.

-- 6. How does the approximations you found in questions 3 and 4 compare with this value? - 7.
-What is the absolute error of your shell method approximation? - 8.
+- 6. Let's see how the approximations you found in questions 3 and 4 compare with this value. - a.
+What is the absolute error of your shell method approximation? - b.
 What is the absolute error of your washer method approximation?